-they are aware that disinformation exists, but a majority-58 percent--do not feel it is an urgent problem.
+Seventy-seven percent of respondents say they are aware that disinformation exists, but a majority-58 percent--do not feel it is an urgent problem.
 By self-evaluation, 62 percent are able to distinguish questionable content from truth; however, when these self-evaluations were tested, only three percent (down from 11 percent in 2019) correctly identified all three news pieces.
 Just under half (48%) managed to identify at least one news story correctly, while one-third (29 percent) declined to answer.

-According to a 2020 national media survey about 65 percent of respondents doubt the truthfulness of news in media and social networks often or sometimes; 24 percent have doubts rarely or never.
+According to a 2020 DM survey, about 65 percent of respondents doubt the truthfulness of news in media and social networks often or sometimes; 24 percent have doubts rarely or never.
 Only eight percent look for additional information on the media owner or author, and 2.9 percent turn to fact-checking organizations.

-Journalists and civil society activists exercise their rights of freedom of speech and access to information, but not as much as they could, in one panelist's view.
+Journalists and civil society activists exercise their rights of freedom of speech and access to information, but not as much as they could, in Sydorenko's view.
 Public debates are possible and sometimes present varied perspectives, but television talk shows are not independent.
-Social networks and comments on news, especially political content, are hotbeds for hate speech and manipulation, rather than healthy debates, with no mechanisms to fight it, they added.
-Another panelist agreed that, with the exception of public broadcasting, talk shows are biased or only pretend to present other arguments fairly.
-One panelist remarked that talk shows are rarer in regional television than in national; Rivne city has none.
+Social networks and comments on news, especially political content, are hotbeds for hate speech and manipulation, rather than healthy debates, with no mechanisms to fight it, Sydorenko added.
+Zaporozhchenko agreed that, with the exception of public broadcasting, talk shows are biased or only pretend to present other arguments fairly.

+Torbich remarked that talk shows are rarer in regional television than in national; Rivne city has none.
 The public broadcaster regularly has radio call-in shows.
 Internet users debate in regional Facebook groups, but irresponsible statements and disinformation flow freely there.
-At the regional level, mayors do not typically debate the local opposition, a panelist added.
-According to one panelist, open meetings with deputies or public hearings took place during election campaigns.
-Due to COVID-19 restrictions of public gatherings, some people with limited online access had fewer opportunities to exercise free speech.
-People are not used to making the effort to flag hate speech, they said.
+At the regional level, mayors do not typically debate the local opposition, Bobyrenko added.